niceMatthew/ark/README.md

 ### TypeScript

-`antd` is written in TypeScript with complete definitions
+`arkt` is written in TypeScript with complete definitions